Parvathi5/VPN-implemented-on-OpenSSL-/README.md

 ### Task 4: VPN tunnel

 A real VPN software usually supports a number of different encryption algorithms.
+The implemetation in this project supports the AES encryption algorithm, and uses the Cipher Block Chaining (CBC) mode.